jmsmoorehead/music/Installing-overtone.md

 ### Creating a Project Directory & Fetching Dependencies

-Here we detail options for using either [leiningen](http://github.com/technomancy/leiningen) or [maven](http://maven.apache.org/) to help you manage and fetch Overtone's dependencies.
+Here we detail options for using [leiningen](http://github.com/technomancy/leiningen)to help you manage and fetch Overtone's dependencies.

 __Note - if you wish to specify Clojure in your dependencies ensure that it is at least version `1.3.0`__